 I believe that small businesses are the backbone of our economy and our economic policies should encourage, feature, and protect them.

-I believe in taxes that help regular people, not policies that give handouts to the rich.
+I believe a tax code that helps regular people, not policies that give handouts to the rich.

 I believe in a minimum wage that supports a dignified life, and I support the Fight for $15.